wirginiaromanowska/Notes_On_Things/Nuke.md

   - depth of field - how wide is the focus plane (bigger numbers = more stuff will be sharp, smaller numbers = DOF will be very narrow)
   - size - how blurry
   - maximum - max blurr at fruther away distance (background)
+  ### b) my way
+  - use Zdefocus directly plug both inputs from the comp
+  - set math to direct
+  - adjust settings the same as above
  ## 5. Motion blurr
  - in Redshift rener raw motion vectors
  - in Nuke use VectorNlur node